 One of the coolest things about the show is its ability to weave music into the plot effortlessly, but not make the music feel heavy-handed.
-When the show needs a change-up, just bring in a new character with a new musical style.
+When the show needs a change-up, just bring in a new character with a unique musical style.
 The show has, by and large, explored most corners of country music, including up-and-comers trying to get their big start at the historic Bluebird Cafe.

 So clearly, with so many good tunes, it's impossible to pick the best, right?
 Wrong.
-Sit back and enjoy the 10 best songs from Nashville, ranked.
+Sit back and enjoy the ten best songs from Nashville, ranked.
 (And no, it doesn't include "Ho Hey," because that's cheating).

 10. "Only Tennessee"